FRAIBERG & PERNIE

 Why Clients Choose Fraiberg & Pernie

-• Former prosecutor insight
+• Former prosecutor perspective

 • Evidence-driven strategy

-• Trial-ready preparation
+• Trial preparation

 • Direct attorney communication

-Speak With a Michigan Criminal Defense Lawyer
+Speak With a Michigan Criminal Defense Attorney

-Evidence is being gathered.
+Evidence is being collected.

 Call (248) 986-2682 today for a confidential consultation.